Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 #### 4.4 Identity & Compliance Infrastructure

-Fish Network performs direct KYC/AML checks on each Fish School Organizer prior to capital deployment.
+Fish Network leverages market leading identity and compliance on-chain solutions to perform direct KYC/AML checks on each Fish School Organizer prior to capital deployment.
 Fish Network also provides tools on platform to enable Fish School Organizers to KYC its members.
-However, Fish School Organizers are responsible for enforcing their own individual KYC policies.

 **Compliance automation features included:**